Gifts

 Creating Gift Transfers

-A set of Transfer Lots can be created and associated with a transfer-in transaction that has a subtype of Gift.
+A set of Transfer Lots can be created and associated with a deposit transaction that has a subtype of Gift.
 A Transfer Lots item consists of an Acquisition Date (of the lot), Quantity (in the lot), and Cost Basis (value of lot at acquisition) and should represent the original gifter’s acquisition date.
 You can leverage the Transfer-Lots APIs with the POST, GET, and DELETE.

 Validations